jonnor/embeddedml/emlearn/colordetector/README.md

 First Object detector demo

 - Make the dataset configurable.
 Unhardcode colors
+- Plot colors in sequence for dataset
+- Add 3 LEDs to indicate the class
+- Test without a holder.
+Just the LEDs sticking up
+- Test using ambient light as source, instead of white LED
 - Clean up notebooks.
 Move longer functions to .py files
-- Get some new objects to test with
+- Get some fruits to test with
-- Train RandomForest model on RGB
+- emlearn: Add class name generation.
+Enum+strings
 - Make a demo video
 - Finish the documentation below

+Improve docs

+- Move into an emlearn-demos repository
+- Setup a Sphinx build
+- Publish to read-the-docs

 Better model